AisleSolutions/inventory-scanner/README.md

 [3] The model for detecting barcodes and QR codes was trained using [YoloV5](https://github.com/ultralytics/yolov5).
 The dataset used to train the model was found in RoboFlow named as [barcodes-zmxjq_dataset](https://universe.roboflow.com/labeler-projects/barcodes-zmxjq).
 It is true that the dependency `zxing-cpp` is used to decode the barcodes and QR codes also provides positions of the detected codes.
 However, a size limit of the codes was observed to allow proper detections using this dependency alone.
 Smaller codes or samples that are far from the camera was detected using a trained model given that the dataset used to train this model had samples to overcome this difficulty.
 A decision was made to crop the detections from the trained model and pass those cropped images to the `zxing-cpp` dependency to decode the samples.

+[4] The model for detecting shelves was trained using [YoloV5](https://github.com/ultralytics/yolov5).
+The dataset used to train the model was found in RoboFlow named as [shelves Dataset](https://universe.roboflow.com/shelfdetect-yzkro/shelves-ugxt3).
+This model was trained for 99 epochs and then converted into a TFLite model using `export.py` in YoloV5.